ARMmbed/uvisor/docs/DEBUGGING.md

 ```

 Build your application:

 ```bash
 $ yotta build -d
 ```

 The `-d` option ensures that yotta enables debug symbols and disables optimizations.
-In addition, the `uvisor-lib` modules selects the debug build of uVisor, which enables the uVisor debug features.
+In addition, it ensures that the `uvisor-lib` modules selects the debug build of uVisor, which enables the uVisor debug features.

 Now start the GDB server.
 This step changes depending on which debugger you are using.
 In case you are using a J-Link debugger, run:

 ```bash
 $ JLinkGDBServer -device ${device_name} -if ${interface}
 ```

 where `${device_name}` and `${interface}` are J-Link-specific.
 Please check out the [J-Link documentation](https://www.segger.com/admin/uploads/productDocs/UM08001_JLink.pdf) and the list of [supported devices](https://www.segger.com/jlink_supported_devices.html).

 Time to flash the device!
 We will use GDB for that, even if your device allows drag & drop flashing.
 This allows us to potentially group several commands together into a start-up GDB script.

 You need to connect to the GDB server for that.
 Here we use `arm-none-eabi-gdb`, which comes with the Launchpad GCC ARM Embedded toolchain.
-Other equival:w
-ent tools will work similarly but are not covered by this guide.
+Other equivalent tools will work similarly but are not covered by this guide.

 ```
 $ arm-none-eabi-gdb
 GNU gdb (GNU Tools for ARM Embedded Processors) 7.8.0.20150604-cvs